 Transmission outages are reviewed in order to determine whether they limit market access and, if so, whether the outages are justified.
-There were 591 transmission outages that were included in the AFC model builder process and at the same time affected power flows on elements rated 100 kV and higher during the period of study.
-We reviewed a subset of these outages with a focus on conditions that would have reduced transfer capability on the key flowgates when TSRs were refused or schedules were curtailed, or may have affected market access during the key days identified in the "Purchases and Sales" analysis presented earlier.
+There were 456 transmission outages that were included in the AFC model builder process on elements rated 100 kV and higher during the period of study.
+We reviewed a subset of these outages with a focus on conditions that would have reduced transfer capability on the key flowgates when TSRs were refused or schedules were curtailed.
 We identified the following transmission outages as potentially relevant to the market based on how the outage affected the key flowgates discussed above (see Figure 8):